lamprosmousselimis/PageRank-in-Soccer/README.md

 This idea can also be applied in Soccer League, where the link structure is analogous to match results, and importance is analogous to the number of fans of each team.
 It can be summarized as a linear system
  ![image](https://github.com/yeliu0218/PageRank-in-Soccer/blob/master/chart.png)
-where P is a column stochastic matrix, alpha is a scalar and v is a unit vector with equal components
+where P is a column stochastic matrix, alpha is a scalar and v is a unit vector with equal components.

 This code implements the PageRank scheme, with a user-defined function of interpreting the match results.
 It provides the ranking of top soccer leagues in Europe from season 2008/2009 to 2015/2016, including

-Belgium Jupiler League，
+Belgium Jupiler League

-England Premier League，
+England Premier League

-France Ligue 1，
+France Ligue 1

 Germany 1.
-Bundesliga，
+Bundesliga

-Italy Serie A，
+Italy Serie A

-Netherlands Eredivisie，
+Netherlands Eredivisie

-Poland Ekstraklasa，
+Poland Ekstraklasa

-Portugal Liga ZON Sagres，
+Portugal Liga ZON Sagres

-Scotland Premier League，
+Scotland Premier League

-Spain LIGA BBVA，
+Spain LIGA BBVA

 Switzerland Super League